bradymholt/aspnet-core-react-template/README.md

 When first cloning the repo or adding new dependencies, run this command.
 This will:

 - Install Node dependencies from package.json
-- Install .NET Core dependencies from api/api.csproj and api.test/api.test.csproj (dotnet restore)
+- Install .NET Core dependencies from api/api.csproj and api.test/api.test.csproj (using dotnet restore)

 ### `npm start`